alimac/finding-the-entrance/README.md

 <!-- .element: class="quote-source" -->

 Note:
-- Maintainer of Honeypot module, Drupal.org Packaging Whitelist, 7 years with St. Louis meetup group
+- 7 years with St. Louis meetup group, maintainer of Honeypot module, one of maintainers of Drupal.org Packaging Whitelist
-- Local events: meet and speak with many more people, sprints are more focused and less overwhelming
+- Local events vs large cons: meet and speak with many more people, sprints are more focused and less overwhelming
 - Reviews patches, submits patches and feedback for core and contributed projects